ShieldOrder/proposal-disclosure-schema/examples/cdv-example.md

 DELIVERABILITY

-Team capacity.
+Team capacity and availability.
-Realistic hours per week.

 Minimal administrative effort.
 Primarily synthesis and publication.

-Timeline with milestones.
+Indicative timeline or phases.

 - Draft summary schema
 - Trial application to one completed round
 - Community review
-- Iterate or abandon
+- Iterate or discontinue

-Known failure modes.
+Known risks or failure modes.
-What could realistically go wrong.

 - Feedback too vague to be useful
 - Misinterpretation as voter intent
 - Increased expectations for explanation

-Contingency plans if those failures occur.
+Potential responses or mitigations.

 - Reduce scope
 - Increase abstraction